- Personal Injury

 - Firearm-related incidents

-Medical amputations are often the result of disease or illness, such as diabetes, though they can also occur in the wake of a serious injury.
-If a limb is severely injured and cannot be saved, medical amputation may be necessary.
+Medical amputations often result from disease or illness, such as diabetes, but may also follow a serious injury.
+If a limb is severely injured and cannot be saved, medical amputation is sometimes necessary.

-What Damages Can Be Recovered After an Amputation Injury?
+What Damages Can Be Recovered After an Amputation Injury in San Antonio?

 Amputation injuries have extensive, far-reaching consequences.
-Amputees not only face the severe pain and immediate medical care needs that accompany the catastrophic loss of a limb but also the ongoing and future challenges these injuries present, as well.
-Together, these current and future losses are known as “damages.”
-When your injury was the result of someone else's negligence, you have the right to hold them accountable for your damages.
+Amputees not only experience severe pain and immediate medical care needs after the loss of a limb, but also ongoing and future challenges these injuries bring.
+These current and future losses are called “damages.”
+When your injury is the result of someone else's negligence, you have the right to hold them accountable for your damages.

 - Hospitalization